PowerFeather/powerfeather-docs/docs/hardware/esp32s3.md

     On standard Feather boards, the pin at the same position as `VS` is the 5 V output (there is no on-board 5 V regulator, the 5 V comes from the USB supply).
 On PowerFeather, `VS` outputs either `VUSB` or `VDC`, whichever has a higher voltage.
 Since `VDC` can be up to 18 V, this means that `VS` can also be up to 18 V.

-    Keep this in mind if using a power supply with voltage higher than 5 V on `VDC`, as it might destroy FeatherWings that only expects 5 V on its "`VS`" pin.
+    Keep this in mind if using a power supply with voltage higher than 5 V on `VDC`, as it might destroy Feather Wings that only expects 5 V on its `VS`/`5V` pin.

 ### Soldering Headers